 After your materials have been received, expect it to take two to four weeks for your application to be processed.

-Schedule your Uniform CPA Examination date
+Schedule your Uniform CPA Exam date

-Once your Uniform CPA Examination application has been processed, you will receive a Notice to Schedule (NTS).
+Once your Uniform CPA Exam application has been processed, you will receive a Notice to Schedule (NTS).
 Your NTS will indicate which sections of the examination you’re approved to take and will instruct you to schedule your exam date(s) via Prometric.
 Be advised that Prometric does charge exam service fees.

-Take the Uniform CPA Examination in Tennessee
+Take the Uniform CPA Exam in Tennessee

 Work Experience Requirements in Tennessee